Guggenheim lifts Nuance Communications Inc. [NUAN] price estimate. Who else is bullish?

-Nuance Communications Inc. [NASDAQ: NUAN] stock went on an upward path that rose over 3.77% on Monday, amounting to a one-week price decrease of less than -1.01%.
-Over the last 12 months, NUAN stock rose by 58.13%.
-The one-year Nuance Communications Inc. stock forecast points to a potential downside of -2.58.
-The average equity rating for NUAN stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $6.62 billion, with 282.58 million shares outstanding and 278.83 million shares in the current float.
-Compared to the average trading volume of 3.74M shares, NUAN stock reached a trading volume of 3440574 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.68M shares, NUAN reached a trading volume of 4518202 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NUAN shares is $22.83 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NUAN stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.